Hitachi Rail Limited Modern Slavery Statement 2021

-Hitachi Rail Limited (“Hitachi Rail” or “HRUK”) recognises the importance of identifying and preventing modern slavery and its causes in our business and supply chain.
-This statement, our fourth made under Section 54 of the Modern Slavery Act 2015, sets out the steps we have taken to address modern slavery and human trafficking in our business and supply chain in the year to 31 March 2020.
+Hitachi Rail Limited (“Hitachi Rail” or “HRUK”) recognises the importance of identifying and preventing the action and causes of modern slavery in our business and supply chain.
+This statement, our fifth made under Section 54 of the Modern Slavery Act 2015, sets out the steps we have taken to address modern slavery and human trafficking in our business and supply chain in the year to 31 March 2021.

 Hitachi Rail’s Structure, Business and Supply Chain